agntcy/dir-spec/draft-mp-agntcy-ads.md

 - **Verify claims** about agent performance and reliability
 - **Track versioning and dependencies** between agent components

-The Agent Directory Service (ADS) addresses these challenges by providing a distributed directory infrastructure specifically designed for the agentic AI ecosystem.
+The Agent Directory Service (ADS) {{AGNTCY-ADS}}  addresses these challenges by providing a distributed directory infrastructure specifically designed for the agentic AI ecosystem.
 Rather than attempting to formally define MAS architectures, which would constrain the creative composition patterns emerging in this rapidly evolving field—ADS focuses on providing flexible metadata storage and discovery mechanisms.
+A comparison among registries which can be centralized or distributed is reported here {{AI-Registry-Evolution}}.

 ## Core Capabilities